syncfusion-content/maui-docs/MAUI/ListView/Migration.md

 ---
 layout : post
-title : Migrating from Xamarin SfListView to .NET MAUI SfListView | Syncfusion description : Learn here all about Migrating from Xamarin ListView to .NET MAUI ListView platform : MAUI control : SfListView documentation : ug
+title : Migrating from Xamarin SfListView to .NET MAUI SfListView | Syncfusion description : Learn here all about Migrating from Xamarin SfListView to .NET MAUI SfListView platform : MAUI control : SfListView documentation : ug
 ---

-# Migrating from Xamarin ListView to .NET MAUI ListView
+# Migrating from Xamarin SfListView to .NET MAUI SfListView

 The .NET MAUI ListView control is used to present lists of data in a vertical or horizontal orientation with different layouts virtually.
 It supports essential features such as selection, template selectors, horizontal and vertical orientation, load more, autofitting items, and more.
 The control also supports sorting, grouping, and filtering with optimization for working with large amounts of data.